 How Many People Are Affected by Insulin Resistance?

-IR is more common than you think, in the United States, an estimated 60 to 70 million individuals are affected by insulin resistance, that’s 1 out of 4 people.
+IR is more common than you may think.
+In the United States, an estimated 60 to 70 million individuals are affected by insulin resistance.
+That’s 1 out of 4 people.

 More than 40% of individuals older than 50 years may be at risk for insulin resistance; however, it can affect anyone at any age (2) especially overweight children and adolescents regardless of race.
 You can connect with this link to see a table of the prevalence of insulin resistance by country.